foleymic/HeatermeterAlexaSkill/README.md

             api: 1
         }
         ```
-2. Your Heatermeter needs to be accessable to from the internet.
+2. Your Heatermeter needs to be accessible to from the internet.
 See [Dynamic DNS (Setting External Host Name)](https://github.com/CapnBry/HeaterMeter/wiki/Dynamic-DNS-(Setting-External-Host-Name)) for more information.
 Note that some routers have Dynamic DNS built in, so you can set up DDNS there instead of the Heatermeter if you prefer.
 See your router's documentation for more information.
 3. Of course you'll also need an Alexa enabled device (e.g. Amazon Echo, Amazon Tap, etc.)
 4. You'll also need [npm](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiy0NC-iPDUAhUFySYKHYAlDagQFggoMAA&url=https%3A%2F%2Fwww.npmjs.com%2F&usg=AFQjCNHcRudvKKNX4eMuQBtERCMyaPp85w) on your machine to pull down additional packages needed for the Lambda function.